dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 #### Donation list

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
+If you donate please write a short message with your HA username :D

+> @the_cyberspace  — Nice theme, i love it!
+And enjoy your krat juup :)

 > @Klumpke — Hard work should be rewarded.
 Great theme that I use every day!